Jewell Loyd

 Jewell Loyd Bio

 Jewell Loyd (born October 5, 1993) is an American professional basketball player for the Las Vegas Aces of the Women’s National Basketball Association (WNBA).
-Nicknamed the “Gold Mamba”, she played college basketball at Notre Dame and was selected first overall by the Seattle Storm in the 2015 WNBA draft.
-Loyd won gold medals for the United States national team at the 2020 and 2024 Summer Olympics.
+Known by the nickname the “Gold Mamba,” she played college basketball at Notre Dame before being selected first overall by the Seattle Storm in the 2015 WNBA draft.
+Over the course of her professional career, she has established herself as one of the league’s most dynamic scorers and a three-time WNBA champion.

 Early Life and Background